Table of Contents

 π¦ Python's socket Module

 basic networking operations.
-Here's how to create a simple TCP client:
+Here's how to create a simple TCP client:import socket

 client = socket.socket(socket.AF_INET, socket.SOCK_STREAM)